Brain Cancer Diagnosis and Treatment Performed by Experienced Medical Professionals

 - Biopsy – Removing tissue to search for tumor cells under a microscope

 Patients who suspect they may have a brain tumor can come to Tampa General Hospital for diagnostic testing and treatment plans specific to their individual needs.
 TGH has a team of fellowship-trained surgeons and other medical professionals who work closely with colleagues in medical and radiation oncology to provide each brain cancer patient individualized treatment and care.
 The neurosurgeons within our program are among the most experienced in the area and utilize leading-edge equipment and minimally invasive procedures to provide the best possible surgical outcomes for our patients.
-For a brain cancer physician referral, please call (813) 844-2200 or use our Physician Finder tool.
+For a brain cancer physician referral, please use our Physician Finder tool or call (813) 844-2200.